jadianes/data-science-your-way/data-frames/intro.md

 there and have a read.
 Basically each cell in the dataset contains the estimated number of new Tuberculosis cases (infectious) during the given year (column) for each country or region (row).

+We will use this dataset to better understand the TB incidence in different regions in time.